uodatascience/Intro_to_R/0201_Objects.md

     method 'belongs to' the class rather than a function.
 This is the common `dataframe$column_name` syntax.

--   **Base types:** Low-level C types.
-Build the other object systems.

 R has a useful package `pryr` for inspecting objects and other meta-linguistic needs.
 Let's get that now.